Direct Matriculation Program: Master’s in International Studies

 Frequently Asked Questions

-Can I study abroad (at Nanjing/Bologna campus)?
+Can I study abroad as a DMP?

 How does financial aid work?